tiiiecherle/osx_install_config/README Kopie.md

 3	Install AppStore apps and copy files
 -----
 File 3a is a manual and checklist file which contains a few steps that have to be done to go on with the later scripts, e.g. installing Xcode and copying over your backup files for later restoring.

-It also suggests installing Xcode.app that is needed for the next steps.
+Script 3b opens Xcode.app to install the command line tools (components) that are needed for the next steps.
+Run it after installing Xcode.app or open XCode.app by double clicking on it in the /Applications folder.

 4	SSD Optimizations